Initial Posting: 6/2/17 Last Update: 7/29/18

 Magnesium supplements may increase insulin sensitivity in people with type 2 diabetes, many of whom have hypomagnesemia (low blood levels of magnesium).
 Increased intake of magnesium from the diet and supplements has generally been associated with a decrease in the risk of developing type 2 diabetes — particularly among people with magnesium intakes below the Recommended Daily Allowance (RDA) (Larsson, J Intern Med 2007).
-A study of people with hypomagnesemia and prediabetes in Mexico found that, after 4 months of taking 382 mg of magnesium daily (as a magnesium chloride liquid supplement), 50.8% had improved glucose status versus 7% of those receiving placebo.
+A study of people with hypomagnesemia and prediabetes in Mexico found that after 4 months of taking 382 mg of magnesium daily (as a magnesium chloride liquid supplement), 50.8% had improved glucose status versus 7% of those receiving placebo.
 On average, those taking magnesium had a 22% improvement in fasting glucose levels.
 During the study, both groups were advised to follow a balanced diet and to engage in physical activity for at least 30 minutes three times a week (Guerrero-Romero, Diab & Metab 2015).
+A subsequent study by the same researchers involved giving the same dose and form of magnesium to people with low magnesium levels (below 1.8 mg/dL) and metabolic syndrome, which is a combination of high blood pressure and blood sugar, excess body fat around the waist, and low HDL-c.
+After four months, only 48% of those given magnesium had metabolic syndrome compared to 77.5% of those given placebo.
+The treated group experienced significantly greater improvements in blood pressure, fasting glucose, and triglycerides (Rodriguez-Moran, Adv Chronic Kidney Dis 2018).
 A study among obese, insulin insensitive people with normal magnesium plasma levels, showed that daily magnesium supplementation improved insulin sensitivity.
 A 7% improvement in fasting plasma glucose levels was observed among those taking 365 mg of magnesium (as magnesium-aspartate-hydrochloride) daily for 6 months -- a significant improvement compared those taking placebo (Mooren, Diab Obes Metab 2010).